 - The notice must be served by a Sheriff’s Office employee, anyone over age eighteen with no personal interest in the matter, or certified mail.

 - If the tenant does not comply, the General District Court may issue a summons.

 - Summons must be served by Sheriff’s Office personnel and court date must permit both tenant and landlord to appear.

-- Sheriff’s Deputy coordinates schedule with landlord.
+- Sheriff’s Deputy coordinates schedule with the landlord.

-- Tenant given minimum 72 hours notice.
+- Tenants are given a minimum of 72 hours’ notice.

 - The Sheriff’s Office reserves the right to postpone due to inclement weather.